The Darling Strumpet

 Summary of The Darling Strumpet Summary of The Darling Strumpet Reviews for The Darling Strumpet An Excerpt from The Darling Strumpet

-From London’s slums to its bawdy playhouses, The Darling Strumpet charts the meteoric rise of the dazzling Nell Gwynn, who captivates the heart of King Charles II—and becomes one of the century’s most famous courtesans…
+From London's slums to its bawdy playhouses, The Darling Strumpet transports the reader to the tumultuous world of seventeenth-century England, charting the meteoric rise of the dazzling Nell Gwynn, who captivates the heart of King Charles II-and becomes one of the century's most famous courtesans.

 -Diana Gabaldon, author of the best-selling Outlander series